hannabkre/lh2pac/docs/index.md

-# Design a liquid hydrogen powered aircraft
+# Overall aircraft design (OAD)

+An OAD is a multidisciplinary design process considering various disciplines such as flight mission, aerodynamics, structural sizing, mass distributions, propulsion, systems, etc.

+## Motivations

-The aim of this project is to
-design a liquid hydrogen powered aircraft (LH2PAC) by combining a numerical simulator with three mathematical fields, namely surrogate modeling, uncertainty quantification and optimization:
+The aim of this project is to do OAD by combining several models with three mathematical fields, namely surrogate modeling, uncertainty quantification and optimization:

-- optimization algorithms are commonly used to solve design problems,
+- optimization algorithms are commonly used to solve design problems, with the multidisciplinary-design optimization (MDO) branch in the case of several models, a.k.a. disciplines,
 - uncertainty quantification (UQ) is becoming increasingly popular to take into account various sources of uncertainties that may occur during the design cycle,
-- surrogate models are enablers for optimization and UQ because the numerical simulators are often computationally expensive and do not allow a sufficient number of evaluations to be obtained to estimate statistics properly or to converge a numerical optimization algorithm.
+- surrogate models, a.k.a. metamodels, are enablers for optimization and UQ because the numerical simulators are often computationally expensive and do not allow a sufficient number of evaluations to be obtained to estimate statistics properly or to converge a numerical optimization algorithm.